If you have just decided to build a business website, why not consider a plan to maximise your return on investment?

 - Find out what topics are being searched for, then you can make an informed decision about what content needs to be written.

 - Make a list of the main advertising channels, search engines and directories that your target market would use to find services that you intend to offer.

 - Set out your objectives for your website development project.
 Define what does the website needs to achieve for your business.

 - By developing a website plan on paper relative to your business objectives, you will see a clear scope of what page content you need to develop.
 To view an example of a typical site plan chart, click the pdf link below that shows a layout and a flow chart.
 The linked diagram below shows structural internal links to internal pages that you can use to explore your own website plan.
 The main navigation and sub-navigation boxes represent your site’s main link buttons and the secondary link buttons within each topic area.
 Here’s an example site map skeleton. web site map skeleton example.pdf

 - Plan out your strategies for presenting your business offers and what sales copy would be required for each product or service page.

 - Learn about specific marketing strategies for promoting your offline business online.
 Be sure to download our free web planning guides to get started or contact us today to find out more about how you can get started.

 The solution is to develop a website that is both Google and mobile-friendly which has been pre-planned, structured and optimised for your target market’s characteristics profile.
-A strategy can be evolved from researching keyword-based topics that relate to the actual search demand to attract new customers online.
+A strategy can be evolved from researching keyword-based topics that relate to the actual search demand and t rends to attract new customers online.
 Your website also needs to conform to various technical standards for both desktop and mobile search networks.